Jared-Kunhart/render_deployment/README.md

 instance every 85 days so your application(s) will not experience any downtime.__

 Each time you get your calendar reminder, follow the steps below.

-1. Navigate to your Render Dashboard, click on your database instance, and click on either the "Delete Database" or "Suspend Database" button.
+1. Navigate to your Render Dashboard, click on your database instance (You may want to save your naming conventions and re-use them) and click on either the "Delete Database" button.

-2. Next, follow the instructions in Creating a single free Database above to create a new database instance.
+2. Next, follow the instructions in Creating a single free Database to host all your projects [App Academy Projects](#app-academy-projects)

 3. Finally, you will need to update the environment variables for EVERY application that was connected to the original database with the new database